Jason2Brownlee/blog/content/posts/greek-excellence.md

 title: 'Greek Excellence'
 ---

-I nice idea I've come across in my reading of the ancient Greeks is what they call "[Arete](https://en.wikipedia.org/wiki/Arete)".
+A nice idea I've come across in my reading of the ancient Greeks is what they call "[Arete](https://en.wikipedia.org/wiki/Arete)".

 Perhaps translated as virtue or excellence.